-The Ayuquila River basin has a surface area of 3,642.4 km2, 0.44% are bodies of water, 0.62% are urban use, 18.32% are livestock use, 21.1% are agricultural and 59.52% are perennial vegetation and forests (Figure 2); a proportion of this surface area is protected by the special Biosphere Reserve regime, concentrated on the southwestern slope of the lower basin, where agricultural activities are carried out in the buffer and core areas.
+The surface area of the Ayukila River basin is 3642.4 square kilometers, with 0.44% being water bodies, 0.62% being urban water use, 18.32% being livestock water use, 21.1% being agricultural water use, and 59.52% being perennial vegetation and forests (Figure 2); a proportion of this surface area is protected by the special Biosphere Reserve regime, concentrated on the southwestern slope of the lower basin, where agricultural activities are carried out in the buffer and core areas.
 Because of the drainage of its runoff, the basin is considered exorheic, consisting of 24 tributary basins and 10,288 streams that make up the three-dimensional elevation model.